 The recommended site for visitors to Paris is the Paris Tourist Office.
 The Mairie de Paris (Paris City Hall) has an English version of their site for additional information.
 To find your way around using public transport; Metro, RER or bus, visit the RATP website.

-All the major travel guide publications have websites that will help you find out more information for your stay.
+For restaurant recommendations, peruse Paris By Mouth.
+General tourism recommendations can be found at Eye Prefer Paris.
+The major travel guide publications have websites that will help you find out more information for your stay.

 The Euro (€) (rates vary daily www.xe.com) is divided into 100 centimes.
 The most cost-effective way to obtain Euros is through your home bank’s ATM card.
 Use any of the ATM machines in Paris to debit your home account.
 You will need a four-digit PIN code.
 For larger purchases, it is often more cost-effective and more convenient to use your credit card – VISA is the most widely accepted, MasterCard is gaining ground.
 Check with your bank regarding fees on overseas purchases.